-As set out above, the Company is currently updating its stand-alone ESG Report to align with Global Reporting Initiative (GRI) standards and ensure easy-to-read and insightful reporting of the ESG performance of the operations of the Company and its subsidiaries for the financial year ended 30 June 2022.
-The Company expects to release its 2022 ESG Report in October 2022.
-Following a comprehensive update in 2021, the 2022 ESG Report will again be substantively reviewed and updated, and will provide additional detail and insight beyond previous reporting.
-The Company is again working with independent third party experts in developing and verifying this report and will ensure its release prior to the Company's 2022 AGM.
-The current ESG Report can be accessed under the 'Corporate Governance' tab at the Company's website; the updated version will also be available at that location.
+As set out above, the Company has updated its stand-alone ESG Report to align with the Task Force on Climate-Related Financial Disclosures (TCFD) and Global Reporting Initiative (GRI) standards and to ensure easy-to-read and insightful reporting of the ESG performance of the operations of the Company and its subsidiaries for the financial year ended 30 June 2023.
+The Company is again working with independent third party experts in developing and verifying this report.
+The current ESG Report can be accessed under the 'Corporate Governance' tab at the Company's website..